laiquet/idtrackerai-enhanced/docs/source/user_guide/usage.rst

   knowledge_transfer_folder = ''
   identity_transfer = false
   id_image_size = ''
+  resolution_reduction = ''

 .. tip::
     There are alternative ways of transferring identities between tracking sessions.
-Check our tool :ref:`idmatcher.ai`, it requires the identification image size to be equal for all the sessions.
+Check our tool :ref:`idmatcher.ai`, it requires the identification image size and the resolution reduction factor to be equal for all the sessions.

 Contrastive
 -----------